 I started growing my own herbs for tea a few years ago, and I wrote a post about it that became popular.
 You can find the post How to Create a Tea Garden here.

-Here are just a few of the plant ideas for being able to brew your own tea: Alfalfa, Angelica, Anise, Basil, Bay Leaves, Bearberry, Bee Balm, Blackberry, Borage, Burdock root, Calendula, Cayenne, Chamomile, Chicory, Chrysanthemum, Clover, Dandelion, Dill, Echinacea, Fennel, Fenugreek, Geranium, Ginger, Ginkgo, Ginseng, Hibiscus, Lavender, Lemon Verbena, Licorice, Milk Thistle, Mint, Nettle, Oregon Grape, Parsley, Raspberry, Rose, Rosemary, Sage, Strawberry, Thyme, and Yerba Mate.
+Here are just a few choices on plants to include to brew your own tea: Alfalfa, Angelica, Anise, Basil, Bay Leaves, Bearberry, Bee Balm, Blackberry, Borage, Burdock root, Calendula, Cayenne, Chamomile, Chicory, Chrysanthemum, Clover, Dandelion, Dill, Echinacea, Fennel, Fenugreek, Geranium, Ginger, Ginkgo, Ginseng, Hibiscus, Lavender, Lemon Balm, Lemon Verbena, Licorice, Milk Thistle, Mint, Nettle, Oregon Grape, Parsley, Raspberry, Rose, Rosemary, Sage, Strawberry, Thyme, and Yerba Mate.

 In a world full of chaos, creating a garden to attract butterflies makes perfect sense.
 There’s something so magical about these winged creatures that give the heart joy.